rolling-scopes-school/nodejs-aws-shop-react/README.md

 Additional scope - S3 bucket creation, website deployment, CloudFront Distribution and Invalidation added and configured by using AWS CDK.

-nodejs-aws-shop-react lockated in site-contents folder
+builded SHOP and code for deploing  lockated nodejs-aws-shop-react_dev folder